The Fate of Ten: Plot

 Six, Marina and Adam are stranded at the Sanctuary because Phiri Dun-Ra has sabotaged the Skimmer engines, paralyzed Dust, and is now in hiding.
 Adam devises an ingenious plan to trap Phiri Dun Ra and successfully captures and interrogates her to reveal where she hid the missing parts of the Skimmer jets.
 They find the parts but it also triggers an explosive trap set up by Phiri.
 Adam is fatally wounded from shielding Six and Marina, and Marina heals him first, seconds before he dies before she heals Six.
 They wait at the jet plane while recovering Adam tries to fix it.
 John reaches out to Six, warning them of Setrákus Ra's arrival at the Sanctuary, Ella's warning for them to flee, and requesting Adam to tell him any weaknesses of the Skimmer jets and Mogadorian warships.
 Six, Marina and Adam learn that what they did at the Sanctuary has turned Earth into the new Lorien and turned some humans into Garde.

 Six and the others devise a plan to intercept Setrákus Ra with various traps.
 Sarah, Mark, Bernie Kosar and Lexa arrive with the Lorien spaceship to aid them.
 Setrákus Ra and a controlled Ella arrive and the ship promptly destroys the Temple.
 The Well where the Lorien Entity resides is spared from the destruction and Setrákus Ra tries to claim the Lorien's power from the well using elaborate equipment he created.
 Six, Marina and Adam attack him but he manages to incapacitate Marina.
 Adam is about to kill Setrákus Ra when Ella places herself between the equipment and the well, seemingly killing her.
 Six is enraged and is about to attack Setrákus Ra, when she, Adam and even Setrákus Ra suddenly lose consciousness.
 It is Ella, with the help of the Lorien Entity, who connects with all the Garde telepathically to show the events between Pittacus Lore and Setrákus Ra leading to the war.
 They also enter a mental representation of the Elders' Chamber with new human-Garde in attendance, wherein Four encourages them to join the fight against the Mogadorians.
 When Ella's power weakens, they wake up, six chooses to fight Setrákus Ra but then chooses to retreat.
-Ella wakes up!
-Six orders Bernie Kosar to bring Ella away to safety.
+Ella wakes up and Six orders Bernie Kosar to bring Ella away to safety.
 Six then unleashes the strongest storm she can create, debris becomes deadly projectiles that injure Setrákus Ra.
 Unfortunately a piece of debris also hits Sarah and wounds her mortally.
 They retreat to the ship and Lexa flies them away.
 Mark frantically tries to awaken Marina, as only she can heal Sarah, but to no avail.
 Ella is crying, saying they should have followed her warning to flee.
 Sarah asks Six to call John via satellite phone and Sarah says goodbye to him.
 Sarah dies in Six's arms.